enzymejs/enzyme/docs/api/ReactWrapper/unmount.md

 # `.unmount() => Self`

-A method that re-mounts the component.
+A method that unmounts the component.
 This can be used to simulate a component going through an unmount/mount lifecycle.

 #### Returns